Al Qaeda group vows to attack Syrian rebels, opposition leaders

 Nusra forces have also cooperated more with other rebel groups and largely avoided the power struggles that ISIL has faced since wresting control of many opposition-held areas from other groups.

-ISIL is the restructured al Qaeda branch of Iraq, but its spread into Syria is opposed by al Qaeda’s central leadership, which has recognized the Nusra Front instead.
+ISIL is the restructured al Qaeda branch of Iraq, but its spread into Syria is opposed by al Qaeda’s central leadership, which has recognised the Nusra Front instead.

 Adnani said fellow Islamists from the Sunni Muslim sect had been dragged into a conspiracy against it.